 Credit card payments are settled immediately by electronic means and credited to your account efficiently.
 This is a big advantage to both cash and invoices paid through checks: you don’t have to send invoices that are paid later after being cleared by the bank as well as you don’t have to carry lots of cash for security reasons.

 It makes your business more competitive

-Just like the Internet that creates a level playing field for businesses big and small, credit card payment options allow small business point of sales systems to perform in the same light with bigger competitors simply by providing what they are offering.
+Just like the Internet that creates a level playing field for businesses big and small, credit card payment options allow a small business point of sales systems to perform in the same light as bigger competitors simply by providing what they are offering.

 Giving customers the choice to pay with credit helps keep customers from buying from one of your competitors based solely on the options they have to buy the product or service with this particular form of payment.